Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Disaster Response Communication and Energy Planning

 For critical communication points such as data centers, integrating \ac{RES} and \ac{BESS} can minimize the impact of potential power outages during disasters.
 If needed, deploying mobile \ac{BESS} can ensure continuous charging and energy supply.
-Ensuring the power supply for data centers is crucial to maintaining uninterrupted internet and communication services \cite{ahmed2022impacts}.
-The authors in \cite{guo2021integrated} study the co-planning problem of networked Internet data centers and \ac{BESS} in a smart grid system.
-The authors in \cite{nazemi2021uncertainty} propose a novel restoration mechanism to enhance the resiliency of the distribution grid by deploying mobile energy storage systems.
-In light of these studies, Fig. \ref{EnergyEnablersFig}(ii) presents the use case of data centers supported by \ac{RES} and \ac{BESS}.
+Ensuring the power supply for data centers is crucial to maintaining uninterrupted Internet and communication services \cite{ahmed2022impacts}.
+The authors of \cite{guo2021integrated} studied the co-planning problem of networked Internet data centers and \ac{BESS} in a smart grid system.
+A comprehensive case analysis was conducted to demonstrate the effectiveness and appropriateness of the integrated planning methodology using the Multi-Objective Natural Aggregation Algorithm.
+Reference \cite{nazemi2021uncertainty} proposed a novel restoration mechanism to enhance the resiliency of the distribution grid by deploying mobile energy storage systems.
+To show the effectiveness, scalability and resiliency of the proposed framework, studies were performed on IEEE 33-node and 123-node test systems.
+In light of these studies, Figure \ref{EnergyEnablersFig}(ii) presents the use case of data centers supported by \ac{RES} and \ac{BESS}.